 This is not the situation that you want to be in.

 Even if you aren’t becoming water-logged, exceeding the weight in your kayak and sinking lower into the water will throw off the stability.
-You could easily capsize your vessel simply by paddling if you are exceeding the weight limit.
+You could easily capsize your vessel simply by paddling if you are exceeding the maximum weight capacity.

 Furthermore, poorly distributed weight can have similar effects at the bow and stern of your kayak.
 Even if you aren’t exceeding the total weight limit of your kayak, it is important that you distribute the weight as evenly as possible between bow and stern.